 Standard specification includes heater plugs for cold starting below 5°C, fuel filter, mechanical fuel lift pump, mechanical fuel injection pump and mechanical engine governing to ensure steadfast performance regardless of ambient conditions.
 It’s also equipped with a gear-driven camshaft which is quiet and offers maximum engine reliability and reduced servicing, as no timing chains or toothed belts have to be replaced.

-Running from 7-10 October, 2021, in Auckland’s Wynyard Basin, the Auckland Boat Show has become the home of new boat launches and innovative products in New Zealand.
+Running from 7-10 October, 2021, in Jellicoe Harbour, previously the America’s Cup team bases, the Auckland Boat Show has become the home of new boat launches and innovative products in New Zealand.
 Tickets are on sale now and available from iTicket and all online ticket purchases go into the draw to win from a large prize pool.